 This exhibition is Whitney’s fourth with Lisson Gallery and the first solo show to occupy both of the New York gallery spaces.
 It features paintings and drawings dating back to the 1990s, alongside a suite of brand new works.

-Alongside full colour illustrations, this publication features an essay by scholar Andrianna Campbell.
+Alongside full colour illustrations, this catalogue features an essay by American writer and curator, Andrianna Campbell.

-Produced in a unique size, identical to the scale of Whitney’s smallest square paintings, In the Color investigates his profound relationship to colour and its spatial effects throughout his career.
+Produced in a unique size, identical to the scale of Whitney’s smallest 12 inch square paintings, In the Color investigates his profound relationship to colour and its spatial effects throughout his career.

-First published in 2018 to mark the occasion of, Stanley Whitney In the Color at Lisson Gallery, New York (3 November – 21 December 2018).
+Published on the occasion of the exhibition, Stanley Whitney: In the Color at Lisson Gallery, New York (3 November – 21 December 2018).